playframework/play-generated-docs/manual/working/javaGuide/main/ws/JavaWS.md

 WSClient is a wrapper around the underlying [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client).
 It is useful for defining multiple clients with different profiles, or using a mock.

-The default client can be called from the WS class:
+The default client can be called from the WSClient class:

 @[ws-client](code/javaguide/ws/JavaWS.java)

-You can define a WS client directly from code and use this for making requests.
+You can instantiate a WSClient directly from code and use this for making requests.
 Note that you must follow a particular series of steps to use HTTPS correctly if you are defining a client directly:

 @[ws-custom-client-imports](code/javaguide/ws/JavaWS.java)